 With phrase match, your ad can appear when people search for your phrase and close variations of that phrase, even if they include one or more words before or after it.
 Close variants include misspellings, singular and plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, accents, implied terms, synonyms and paraphrases, and variants of your keyword terms that have the same meaning.
 Word order is important with phrase match, meaning that your ad won’t appear if someone enters an additional unrelated word in the middle of your keyword.
 Words in the keyword phrase can be reordered as long as the meaning of the phrase is maintained.

 Phrase match is more flexible than exact match, but is more targeted than the default broad match option.
 With phrase match, you can reach more customers, while still showing your ads to customers who are most likely searching for your product or service.

 |Phrase match keyword:||Ads may show on searches for:||Ads won't show on searches for:|

 |tennis rackets and shoes

 You can set any or all of your search-targeted keywords to phrase match to help you do the following:

 - Create ads with the same keywords your customers search on: You can view the search terms your customers were using when they clicked your ad.
 Then add the words and phrases you find to your keyword list, and use exact phrases in your new ads to reach customers who are more likely to be interested in your product or service.

-- Increase your clickthrough rate (CTR): Phrase match increases the likelihood of a click because your ad shows only when it matches the searcher's phrase.
+- Increase your clickthrough rate (CTR): Phrase match increases the likelihood of a click because your ad shows only when it matches the searcher's phrase or close variations of that phrase.
 It also helps decrease unwanted impressions for search terms that don't match your phrase.